taylorPat/Traffic-fatalities-analyse/README.md

 #### Create the partitioned tables inside big query
 For creating the partitioned tables go to Google Cloud BigQuery and execute the sql commands listed in the [data-warehouse](#data-warehouse) section.

+## Challenges
+- Setup of infrastructure like GCP, VM, installation of spark
+- Transforming datetime from US 12 hours format into unix-style datetime
+- Optimazation of table partition for downstream tasks